jeck7/spring-boot-parser/README.md

 # Spring Boot based Java Parser

-Parser in Java based on Spring Boot ,that parses web server access log file, loads the log to MySQL and checks if a given IP makes more than a certain number of requests for the given time duration currently one hour and 24 hours.Please ensure MySQL is up and all Schema created before running.
+Java based parser with Spring Boot ,that parses web server access log file, loads the log to MySQL and checks if a given IP makes more than a certain number of requests for the given time duration currently one hour and 24 hours.Please ensure MySQL is up and all Schema created before running.